 What are the Treatment costs for Periodontal Disease?

 Periodontal disease treatment costs can range from under two hundred dollars up to thousands, depending on the type of treatment required.
 Different insurance policies cover different dental procedures, so the staff at our dental office are trained to explore the best options to keep your out-of-pocket costs down to a minimum.
-We even accept Medicare dental and MediCal dental coverage to ensure our patients don’t miss out on essential dental procedures, so contact our dental clinic for a consultation today!
+We even accept MediCal dental coverage to ensure our patients don’t miss out on essential dental procedures, so contact our dental clinic for a consultation today!